kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 permalink: JATOS-on-DigitalOcean.html
 folder:
 toc: true
-last_updated: 15 Dec 2018
+last_updated: 22 Dec 2018
 ---

 Easy admins and semi-admins

-[DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like AWS, Google Cloud, Azure) that is comparatively easy to use and has good and exhaustive documentation.
+[DigitalOcean](https://www.digitalocean.com/) is a cloud provider (like AWS, Google Cloud, Azure etc.) that is comparatively easy to use and has good documentation.
 They offer something called _Droplets_ and _One-Click Apps_ which is just a fancy name for a pre-installed server in the cloud.

 Link to privacy
 Link to AWS docs
 Link AWS to here
 Link Server installation to here

 **Danger: Will cost money.
 A server in the cloud doesn't come for free.
-And you will need a credit card!**
+You will need a credit card.**

 ## Prerequisites

 You need to get an account with [DigitalOcean](https://www.digitalocean.com/).

 ## Setup a simple JATOS server on DigitalOcean

+We want to set up a simple JATOS server without encryption (HTTPS) or a domain name.

 1. Use this [link](https://cloud.digitalocean.com/droplets/new?image=docker-18-04) to create a Droplet with Ubuntu and Docker pre-installed.
 Do not press _Create_ yet - we need to set up things first.